 If you can afford to do so, it will pay off to step up your fishfinders to at least mid-level models.
 The Lowrance Elite TI2 series is phenomenal.
 I can tell you from personal use that the Elite-9 TI2 punches far above its weight.
 I can see everything from small brushpiles and stumps to individual fish on the sidescan of that unit, and the whole package ran me about $1000.
 Comparable models from Humminbird will offer similarly large steps up in quality for a similar price tag.
 It’s worth it.

 Anyone who has ever taken an economics class has heard about the law of diminishing returns.
 Whether it’s rods, reels, boat, fishfinders, or whatever else, the value you get out of almost all fishing equipment is subject to diminishing returns as price increases.
 As you make your way through the available models of fishfinders, the value you’re getting from each step up in quality will begin to decrease.
-This isn’t as true as it was pre-live imaging, which is a technology exclusive to top-of-the-line units, but it’s still pretty true.
+This isn’t as true as it was pre-live imaging, which is a technology exclusive to higher-end units, but it’s still pretty true.

 I say all this to say that you don’t need a $3000 fishfinder to have a good fishfinder.
-There is no question the Solix 15 and the HDS 12 are remarkable products with insane amounts of technology, and I’m not saying they aren’t worth the money, but a mid-level model like an Elite ti2 is not going to be insufficient.
+There is no question the Solix 15 and the HDS 12 are remarkable products with insane amounts of technology, and I’m not saying they aren’t worth the money, but a mid-level model like an Elite FS is not going to be insufficient.
 Don’t feel like you can’t be competitive or effective fishing without the best stuff.
 It’s not true.